ProteinGym/proteingym-base/CONTRIBUTING.md

 $ git push --tags
 ```

-Create a pull request and wait until it the CI passes.
-Now make sure you merge
+Create a pull request and wait until the CI passes.
+The CI will automatically
-the PR and delete the release branch.
-The CI will automatically pick the tag up
+pick the tag up to create a release.
+When the release appears on Github close
-and release it, wait to appear in PyPI.
-Only merge if the later happens.
+the PR.